 Whenever the police place you under arrest – either formally or through circumstances that indicate you are not free to leave – law enforcement officers must provide you with your Miranda rights.
 You may choose to exercise these rights and decline to answer any questions without having a lawyer present to represent you.

 Note that if law enforcement officers do not read you your Miranda rights, this does not mean that your criminal charges are able to be dismissed.
 It only means that the prosecution may not be able to use statements you made or questions you answered against you at trial.

 Is it a Good Idea to Talk to Law Enforcement?

 The choice of whether you answer the questions of law enforcement officers who show up at your door or who ask you to come to the police station is yours alone.
 If you are unsure or in doubt of what to do, respectfully tell them you need to ask an attorney for advice before moving forward – then call an attorney.
 Unless officers have probable cause to believe you committed a crime, you may not usually be placed under arrest for refusing to answer questions about an alleged crime.
 If you do choose to speak with law enforcement officers, remember the following:

 In summary, remember that you have the right to remain silent…and it is ALWAYS BETTER to remain silent and contact an attorney for guidance than to lie to law enforcement or incriminate yourself.

-If you have been charged with a criminal offense in North Dakota or Minnesota, speak with your dedicated criminal defense team headed by Tatum O’Brien at O’Keeffe O’Brien Lyson Foss.
+If you have been charged with a criminal offense in North Dakota or Minnesota, speak with your dedicated criminal defense team headed by Tatum O’Brien at O’Keeffe O’Brien Lyson Attorneys.
 You can contact the firm online, or call 701-235-8000 or 877-235-8002.

 Image courtesy of aitoff/Pixabay